Divorce: India

-Due to the existence of diverse religious faiths in India, the Indian Judiciary has implemented laws separately for couples belonging to different religious beliefs.
-Mutual consent divorce procedure is relatively easier and fast while contested divorce procedure takes longer and depends on the religions of the couples.

 Indonesia

 In 2020 there were around 291,000 divorces recorded in Indonesia.
-These numbers are lower than the previous year – reportedly due to the pandemic and a longer process of the dissolution process.
+These numbers are lower than the previous year – reportedly due to the pandemic and a longer dissolution process.
 Divorces are settled in religious courts, if they are Muslim, or through 'talaq' where a married man can pronounce divorce to his wife.
-There are six grounds of divorce, with an additional two for Moslem marriages, which include:
+There are six grounds of divorce, with an additional two for Muslim marriages, which include: